 - Shout-Out: Two shout outs to the band Slayer; the patch on Solomon's jacket (which is also an allusion to the fact that he kills stray cats for money) and in one of the jarring film collages there is fan footage of a guy who has carved the band's logo into his arm which is genuine.

-- Soundtrack Dissonance: Depending on the scene.
-That being said, this is probably the only movie to ever feature Buddy Holly and Burzum on the same soundtrack.
-The opening scene with the happy song about farming played over footage of the Bunny Boy, a mute homeless child's sad daily routine definitely counts as this.
+- The opening scene with the happy song about farming played over footage of the Bunny Boy, a mute homeless child's sad daily routine definitely counts as this.

-- Surrealism: All possible definitions.
+- Surrealism: Of all possible definitions.
 One of Harmony Korine's trademarks, actually.

 - Twofer Token Minority: The black, gay, Jewish midget.

-- True Companions: Despite their general fucked-up-tivity, Tummler and Solomon.
+- Despite their general fucked-up-tivity, Tummler and Solomon.